nabostylisten/nabostylisten/scripts/migration/phase-6-communication/TEST_PLAN.md

 ### Purpose

-Creates chat and message records in PostgreSQL using the customer-stylist approach with proper dependency order (chats first, then messages), creates media records for image messages, and handles batch processing for performance.
-Each chat represents a unique customer-stylist communication channel.
+Creates chat and message records in PostgreSQL using the customer-stylist approach with proper dependency order (chats first, then messages), and handles batch processing for performance.
+Each chat represents a unique customer-stylist communication channel. **Note**: Media record creation for image messages has been moved to Phase 8 for better separation of concerns.

 ### Input Requirements